TLeafWolf/SDEV_220_Final_Project_Group5/README.md

 Add a logo  = Teresa Newman (done)

-add and edit list display = Paul
+add and edit list display = Paul (done by Teresa)

-Python to edit the database from within the code = Nguyen
+Python to edit the database from within the code = Nguyen (doen by Teresa)

 Audit Logs = Maria (done)
 Description: Keep track of changes made to inventory items, including who made the changes and when.